gcb/AdbPaste/README.md

 --notab Changes tabs into single spaces

+-s Serial number of the device adb should use.
+Analogous to -s flag of adb (use `adb devices` to see a list).
+Only needed if more than one device are available.

 --file Next argument must be a filename.
 Content will be sent.

 If --file is not used, all the next arguments will be sent